-The color of architectural details is primarily reflected in various components such as roof decorations, doors, windows, and columns.
-The color application of architectural details in Da Zhao Temple is influenced by Tibetan Buddhism and local color preferences, resulting in unique artistic features in regional architectural details.
+The color of architectural details mainly reflects in various components such as roof decorations, doors, windows, and columns.
+The color application of architectural details in Da Zhao Temple is also influenced by Tibetan Buddhism and the local tradition of color preference, forming unique regional architectural detail artistic features.